 Next, apply the 80/20 rule, which states that 80% of your revenue is likely coming from your top 20% of clients.
 Perform a transactional analysis of the top 20% using four Key Performance Indicators (KPIs):

-3. Begin profiling, which is looking at the list of top performers and identifying common attributes.
+- Begin profiling.
+This is looking at the list of top performers and identifying common attributes.
 Your goal is to separate them into segments.
 Most of the time in the B2B sector, it’s industries (think SIC codes or NAICS codes).

 If you aren’t familiar with industry codes, they’re numbers assigned to industries to classify them.
 SIC stands for Standard Industrial Classification, and NAICS stands for North American Industry Classification System.
 The codes help organize the industries in a universal manner.